fharper/speakerkit/abstracts.md

 #### Tweet

-Come learn some Python wizardry (also known as #DeepLearning) with @fharper and go from “paper” to digital text recognition in minutes
+Come learn some #Python #DeepLearning with @fharper & go from “paper” to digital text recognition in minutes with #OSS, @PyTorch & @TensorFlow 🤯🎉

 ### How to become an open source contributor in 10 steps